Lines, Vines and Trying Times

-Lines, Vines and Trying Times is the fourth studio album by the Jonas Brothers.
-It was released June 16, 2009, in the US.
+Lines, Vines and Trying Times is the fourth studio album by American pop rock band Jonas Brothers.
+It was released on June 16, 2009, through Hollywood Records.
 The album received mixed reviews from critics and fans.
 In its first week, the album sold 247,000 copies, debuting at number one on the Billboard 200.
 It was their third and last album released under Hollywood Records, and their last before a hiatus, which lasted from October 2013 to March 2019.

 Background

 In an interview with Rolling Stone, Nick Jonas explained the title, Lines, Vines and Trying Times as "a bit of poetry we came up with on the set for the TV show."
 On the meaning, he stated, "Lines are something that someone feeds you, whether it's good or bad.
 Vines are the things that get in the way of the path that you're on, and trying times – well, obviously we're younger guys, but we're aware of what's going on in the world and we're trying to bring some light to it."
-He noted, "this new album for us, I wouldn’t say it’s a big jump, but it definitely is a progression in our music and a growth for us.
+He noted, "this new album for us, I wouldn't say it's a big jump, but it definitely is a progression in our music and a growth for us.
 It has a lot more kinds of horns and a lot more strings."
-Added Joe Jonas, "there’s more to the music rather than just a typical kind of relationship song."
+Added Joe Jonas, "there's more to the music rather than just a typical kind of relationship song."